LVVTA_logo

 Valid for: One vehicle only

-The Design Approval Process is aimed at builders of all scratch-built or substantially modified vehicles.
-Unless specified in the NZ Hobby Car Technical Manual (HCTM), the Build Approval Process is a voluntary one, and is not a mandatory part of the LVV process.
+Background information: The Design Approval Process is aimed at builders of all scratch-built or substantially modified vehicles.
+Unless specified in the NZ Car Construction Manual (CCM), the Build Approval Process is a voluntary one, and is not a mandatory part of the LVV process.
 It’s here to help you, if you want help or peace of mind.
 The system has been developed to enable assistance to be provided to hobbyists, by experienced specialists within the car-building hobby who have a good understanding of vehicle construction, and the complex regime of new regulatory requirements progressively introduced by the New Zealand Government since 1990.
 Blindly forging ahead and building a low volume vehicle in this regulated age can result in costly and time-consuming consequences.
 The purpose of this Build Approval Process is to assist hobbyist motor vehicle builders and modifiers in achieving their aims and objectives in relation to hobby car construction, and to get them through the low volume vehicle certification process as painlessly as possible.

 The system for which this document is provided, has been established to help builders and modifiers, not to hinder them.
 This may look at first glance like more bureaucracy, but in fact, it is quite the opposite.
 By providing the Technical Advisory Committee with information on what you want to do, these experts can help you by pointing out any potential areas of concern, ideas which could save you time, or processes which could produce better results.
 The main objective of this process is to provide you with the best possible chances of building a vehicle that will meet the requirements of the LVV certification process when, inevitably, you reach that critical point.
 Note that there is no charge for this service; the Technical Advisory Committee members are volunteers.
 The fee is just to cover the cost of copying, collating, and postage of your application to the committee members.